 - Early withdrawal:

 The first phase of benzodiazepine withdrawal, known as early withdrawal, occurs within a few hours to a few days after ending benzodiazepine consumption.
 This stage lasts a few days in most cases, and during this time is when an individual can experience rebound symptoms.
-At this time, our benzodiazepine detox center in Paducah Kentucky can provide medication-assisted treatment (MAT) to help treat these symptoms, as they do come on strong and can be extremely distressing.

 - Acute withdrawal: